splanck/vc/docs/pipeline.md

 Members are accessed using `.` for objects or `->` when working through a pointer.
 For structures each member has its own storage in the order declared.
 Union members share the same storage with size determined by the largest field.

-The compiler currently parses member access but does not verify which union member is active.
+The compiler tracks which union member was last written and reports a semantic error if code reads a different member.

 #### Typedef aliases